-- Spoken word poets, video or audio is preferred.
+- From spoken word poets, video or audio is preferred.

 - Note your availability for upcoming 3rd Sundays (Sept-May).

-You’ll receive confirmation within a few days.
-We read your submission at least twice over a 4-week period before notifying you of a decision.
+You’ll receive a confirmation that we’ve received your submission within a few days.
+We read it at least twice over a 4-week period before notifying you of a decision.
 If you haven’t heard back within 4 weeks, remind us!

 Why do I need to submit a sample of my work to Waterline Writers?